 Whats next after Melody Movement and First Ballet, Modern & Tap?

 Following on from First Ballet, Modern & Tap the children then enter the Imperial Society of Teachers of Dancing (ISTD) formal graded syllabus where we suggest they take exams to progress through the grades from Primary through to Advanced 2 in Ballet, Tap & Modern.

 Children can also take part in additional classes which will enhance their learning and make them an all-round performer.
 The ISTD also have available Tap & Jazz Awards, ID Dance Contemporary (Ryan Jenkins), Acrobatic Arts, Musical Theatre which include a drama and a singing class.
 Limbering/Conditioning Classes, Competition classes (by selection only)

 Each week the class is structured around a theme.
 At the end of the class they receive a sticker that relates to the theme. i.e. “I skipped with Melody Bear”.
 If you choose the option of the award scheme they will stick their sticker on their award card.
 Once they have collected 6 stickers they can move onto card 2, once they have collected another 6 stickers they will have earned a new card and a medal.
-The costs of the sticker cards and medals are as follows:
+The costs of the sticker cards and medals are explained in the main handbook.

 The award schemes can be started at any time throughout the term and the children work for them in their own time, which means that if they miss a class due to illness it will mean that they can pick up where they left off.